beginning of content

 Prostate cancer

-If you are a male in your 60s you may wish to talk to your doctor about the pros and cons of prostate cancer screening.
+If you are a male in your 60s you may wish to talk to your doctor about prostate cancer screening.
+Not every male needs this screening test.
+It is recommended to screen for prostate cancer every 2 years from 45 years if you have a family history of prostate cancer.

 Colorectal (bowel or colon) cancer